Banking in Namibia: Banks

 EBank, a bank with electronic presence but no branches, operated between 2015 and 2017.
 It is now part of FNB.

 Namibia has 400 registered microlenders which offer "payday lending" (1–5 months repayment period, maximum interest 30% once-off) and "term lending" (6–60 months repayment period, maximum interest double that of commercial banks).
 In 2022, over 230,000 households were indebted with microlenders to a total of 7.3 billion N$.

+Restrictions

+As of 2025, Namibia does not offer local payment integration, preventing transfers via PayPal and Apple Pay, and monetisation of YouTube content.